 NOx, apart from affecting human health and the environment itself, has the potential to produce “secondary pollutants” such as ozone, smog, nitric acid, and particulate matter.
 Also, these pollutants have negative effects on health and the environment.
-NOx monitoring is an efficient way to prevent the accumulation of high levels of NOx as it helps detect the amount of NOX we are breathing in and alerts when a certain level is exceeded.
-This article covers information on nitrogen oxides, their sources, permissible levels in the ambient air, health and environmental impact, possible corrective measures, the need for nitrogen oxide monitors as well as different methods of NOx monitoring.
+NOx monitoring is an efficient way to prevent the accumulation of high levels of NOx as it helps detect the amount of NOX we are breathing in and alerts us when a certain level is exceeded.
+This article covers information on nitrogen oxides, their sources, permissible levels in the ambient air, health, and environmental impact, possible corrective measures, the need for nitrogen oxide monitors as well as different methods of NOx monitoring.

 What is NOx?

 NO (nitric oxide or nitrogen monoxide) is a colorless, non-flammable, oxidizing, poisonous gas with a slightly irritating odour.
 It consists of one nitrogen atom bonded to one oxygen atom.
 It is highly reactive due to the presence of one unpaired electron.
 Thus, this results in rapid oxidation (within a few minutes) to form NO2.

 Nitrogen oxides in the Atmosphere